rei/rei-cedar-docs/docs/components/pull-quote/README.md

             "image": "pull-quote/quotes_pull__do__9-16.png",
             "ratio": "16-9",
-            "alt": "Image showing proper pull quote use.", "caption": "position the quote near the surrounding text."
+            "alt": "Image showing proper pull quote use.", "caption": "relate the quote to the surrounding text."
         },
         {
             "type": "dont",